Well Being Financial Group

 Legal counsel: Although it is not a requirement, hiring an attorney can help reduce time and exposure to liability.
 In many states, the executor can be held legally responsible for the value of the assets held in the estate.
-Many attorneys specialize in this area and locating a competent one is reasonably easy.
+Many attorneys specialize in this area, and locating a competent one is reasonably easy.

-Court accounting: Once the beneficiaries and the court approve the final accounting, the court will close the estate.
+Court accounting: Once the beneficiaries and the Court approve the final accounting, the Court will close the estate.

 Management: As executor, you will need to prepare a list of the deceased's assets and liabilities.
-One of the executor's jobs is to protect the property from loss and to ensure the assets are kept safe.
+One of the executor's jobs is to protect the property from loss and ensure the assets are kept safe.
 An appraiser may be needed to provide a value of a specific asset.